By: Richard Caro | Posted: November 10, 2018 | Updated: May 15, 2023

-Each of the monitored products comes with a companion "App" designed for someone in your "care circle" to use.
+Some of the monitored products come with a companion “App” designed for someone in your “care circle” to use.

 We did not spend a lot of time evaluating this aspect of the products, but what we did is captured in the individual product reviews (links at bottom of page).

-One feature worth noting is that, for each product, it is possible for trusted third parties to determine where the wearer of the smartwatch is at any given time.
-You can do this via the "Caregiver App" for the MobileHelp Smart and Freedom Guardian, and through other Apps (eg FindmyFriend) for the AppleWatch.
+One feature worth noting is that, for some of these products, it is possible for trusted third parties to determine where the wearer of the smartwatch is at any given time.
+You can do this via a special “Caregiver App” in most cases, and through other Apps (eg FindmyFriend) for the AppleWatch.

 This raises some privacy questions of course.
 But in the case of people with cognitive impairment, who might be prone to wandering and getting lost, this is a feature that would be very popular among caregivers.

 Pricing for this sort of product varies with time, so you should not rely on this section as the last word on pricing.
-However here are the prices we paid as of late October 2018.
+However here are the prices updated as of late Feb.
+2021.

-*We priced the Apple Watch Series 3 with GPS + Cellular, which is what we used in our tests.
+*We priced the Apple Watch Series SE with GPS + Cellular.
 You really need the cellular capability to have this product work without needing to take along your cellphone.
-The newer Series 4 with cellular was priced at $499 at the time of writing (Oct.
-2018).

 **If you already own an Apple Watch, the FallCall Lite App has no extra fee for the watch of course.

-***The MobileHelp Smart and Freedom Guardian include a cellular connection and you don't need to pay extra for that.
-The Apple Watch (with or without the FallCall Lite App) requires you to have your own cellular connection.
+***The majority of the products include a cellular connection and you don’t need to pay extra for that.
+The Apple Watch (with or without the FallCall Lite App) requires you to have your own cellular connection, as does the Phoenix Watch.
 Pricing above reflects what the author paid for the extra cellular connection to the Apple Watch, and depends how many total devices your family has among other things.

 An obvious question to ask is “Should you buy one of these rather than a conventional medical alert pendant?”